 The charm of the river walk is amplified tenfold in spring when the cherry trees bloom.
-Nearly every tree along the riverside will explode with cherry blossoms when the time is right, forming a tunnel of flower over the river, and the mood is definitely celebratory.
-One of the best places in Tokyo for flower viewing.
+Nearly every tree along the riverside will explode with cherry blossoms that form a tunnel of flowers over the river, and the mood is definitely celebratory.
+It's one of the best places in Tokyo for flower viewing.

 Stay until evening when Nakameguro kicks its spring celebration into high gear.
 The trees are illuminated by lanterns, and the entire stretch of river becomes lively with festival cheer.

 Nakameguro is uber-fashionable.
-This hip neighborhood is home to a lot of youthful celebrities, artists and fashionistas.
+This hip neighborhood is home to many youthful celebrities, artists, and fashionistas.

-Conveniently, many of the riverside cafes offer terrific views of the promenade outside–it's great for people watching.
-The lively sensibilities of the inhabitants here can be inspiring.
+Conveniently, many of the riverside cafes offer terrific views of the promenade outside which is great for people watching.
+The lively sensibilities of the local inhabitants can be inspiring.

 Tokyo's ultra-fashionable neighborhoods have shifted westward for many years.
-From Ginza to Aoyama, and then to Daikanyama and Nakameguro, something fashionable, trendy, and hip is here now to see.
+From Ginza to Aoyama, and then to Daikanyama and Nakameguro, something fashionable, trendy, and hip is available to see everywhere.

 The difference is not in the shop fronts but in the details.
-In bookstores and music shops, you'll find a range of eclectic choices that are unique.
-What may seem to be an ordinary cafe or restaurant may be one that specializes in fermented foods and beverages.
-The used-clothing shops, too, are a good place to see that the neighborhood inspires individual tastes, rather than those of cliques.
+In bookstores and music shops, you'll find a range of eclectic, unique choices.
+What may seem an ordinary cafe or restaurant could be one that specializes in fermented foods and beverages.
+The used-clothing shops are also a good place to see that the neighborhood inspires individual tastes rather than those of cliques.

-What you will experience in Nakameguro is very dynamic.
-It may portray a more independent and international Japan than you expected.
-Go with an open mind and prepare for a surprise.
+What you will experience in Nakameguro is dynamic.
+It will portray a more independent and international Japan than you expect.
+Go with an open mind and prepare for a surprise. ```fc